SafiaSafa/PSRank/README.md

 Overall, much of the problem stems from a low statistical power.
 This depends on four factors: (1) size of the cohort, (2) effect size distribution, (3) significance level and (4) the statistic used for testing for an association.
-The PSRank package concentrates on the fourth point, the metric, in order statistical power.
+The PSRank package concentrates on the fourth point, the metric, in order to the utility of the risk score.
+Instead of measuring performance in terms of statistical power (probability that a "true" association can be detected), we focus on increasing the predictive power potentially at the expense of the statistical power.

+The PSRank package aims at providing a quick way to appraise the usefulness of several statistics.
 For this, the population is split into two sets of data:

 1. A learning set from which associations are sought using an additive model.
 An effect size, a p-value and other summary statistics are calculated for each SNP.